Cox reduction and confidence sets of models: a theoretical elucidation: Some theoretical analysis of Cox reduction

 When the number of pseudo-signal variables is small relative to the dimension $p=k^3$, it is likely that pseudo-signal variables are unaccompanied by other variables from $\mathcal{A}$ in at least 2/3 of the regressions in which they appear.
 By Proposition \ref{tStatApproxV2_comb}, pseudo-signal variables are retained through the first reduction based on their marginal relationship with the response.
 The following result establishes that as long as the marginal correlation between the response variable and a given pseudo-signal variable is sufficiently large, Cox reduction retains the pseudo-signal variable with probability close to one, where the randomness comes only from the arrangement of variable indices in the hypercube, the responses and covariates being treated as fixed at their realised values.
-The terms $\Delta(1)$ or $\min_{a \in \mathcal{A}}R(Y,x_a)$ are, for present purposes, non-random quantities that vary as $n,p \rightarrow \infty$.